Project and Forget: Solving Large-Scale Metric Constrained Problems: Project and Forget: General Convex Constraints

 \subsection{Convergence Analysis}

-Before we can use the algorithm, it is crucial to establish a few theoretical properties.
-Previous work on the Bregman method has relied on the fact that the algorithm cyclically sees all of constraints.
-However, for our method, this is not the case and so it is not clear that the convergence results for the traditional Bregman method still apply.
-In particular, it may be the case, that given a sequence of hyper-planes returned by the oracle, the algorithm may not even converge.

-Fortunately, the proofs for the traditional Bregman method can be adapted in subtle ways, so that we can establish crucial theoretical properties of the \textsc{Project and Forget} algorithm.
-The proofs for these results are involved and are fairly lengthy and have been moved to Appendix \ref{sec:proof}.
+Now that we have defined the above algorithm, the second major theoretical result of this paper is the following.

-\begin{thm} If $f \in \mathcal{B}(S)$, $H_i$ are strongly zone consistent with respect to $f$, the separation oracle $\mathcal{Q}$ satisfies either property \ref{prop:sep} or \ref{prop:rand}, and $\exists\, x^0 \in S$ such that $\nabla f(x^0) = 0$, then \begin{enumerate} \item any sequence $x^n$ produced by Algorithm \ref{alg:bregman} converges to the optimal solution of problem \ref{problem:1}.
-This is true with probability 1 if $\mathcal{Q}$ satisfies property \ref{prop:rand}. \item If $x^*$ is the optimal solution, $f$ is twice differentiable at $x^*$, and the Hessian $H := H f(x^*)$ is positive semi-definite, then there exists $\rho \in (0,1)$ such that
+\begin{thm} If $f$ is a closed very strictly convex, co-finite, Legendre function and we are given a point $x^0 \in dom f$, then \begin{enumerate} \item if the oracle $\mathcal{Q}$ satisfies either property \ref{prop:sep} or \ref{prop:rand}, then any sequence $x^n$ produced by the above algorithm converges to Bregman projection of $x^0$ on $C$ with respect to $f$; and, \item if $f$ is also a quadratic function, then for large enough $\nu$ there exists a $\rho \in (0,1)$ such that \end{enumerate} \end{thm}